 Tokyo where you can get a tie at the 7-11.
 I went and bought gloves because it was rainy and cold.

-One of the things I realize I often do when I travel is visit two different places back to back.
+One of the things I realize I often do when I travel is I’ll visit two different places back to back.
 I mean all places are different, but in 2012 I went from New Orleans (humid and altitude below sea level) to Denver (dry and altitude above sea level).
 In 2015 I went from Madrid (where the weather was 25C) to Helsinki (where it was about -2C).
 And in 2016 I went from Hong Kong, where the weather had been hot and humid (about 28C) to Tokyo (where it was a much cooler 5C).
 And in Hong Kong getting around with English was pretty easy (aside from when I went to the Ten Thousand Buddhas Monastery).
-In Tokyo there wasn’t as much English, although I still got by knowing very limited Japanese.
+In Tokyo, there wasn’t as much English, although I still got by knowing very limited Japanese.

 I often wonder if I just didn’t give myself a good chance in Tokyo.
 I arrived at night and didn’t really have the best plan to find my hotel.
-My phone didn’t have a simcard for Tokyo, and the wifi device I rented wasn’t charged up.
+My phone didn’t have a Simcard for Tokyo, and the wifi device I rented wasn’t charged up.
 I got on a train that was the wrong one, but then figured out where I need to go.
-At the last subway station before my hotel I hailed a cab, and realized I could use my subway card (I went with Pasmo) to pay for my fare.
+At the last subway station before my hotel, I hailed a cab and realized I could use my subway card (I went with Pasmo) to pay for my fare.

 One of the best things I did was sign up for a tour through the Tokyo Greeters program.
 I wrote about that here, but having a local show me around a small part of Tokyo was a great experience.
-And there was some other great things I got to do in Tokyo.
+And there were some other great things I got to do in Tokyo.
 I went to a Kabuki show, something I was really interested in doing.
 I visited convenience stores and I tried as many weird Kit Kat flavours as I could.
 I went to a cat cafe and a maid cafe (that was a weird experience).
 I walked into a pachinko parlour and tried to play a game, but didn’t understand the rules and was very overwhelmed with the loud sounds and all the flashing lights.
 I walked across Shibuya Crossing, the busiest pedestrian crossing in the world.
 I went to one of those massive arcades in Akihabara.
 I marvelled at all the weird and strange things I saw like Hello Kitty construction signs, hot coffee in a can from vending machines (perfect to warm your hands up at only ¥100), and all the fake food displays outside restaurants (which is actually pretty genius cause you can literally see what’s on the menu).

 It’s funny because I didn’t do a lot in Tokyo, but I did.
 There were all these little things that keep popping up in my head that I saw or did that just stick out in my mind.
-Tokyo was hard because I was alone and overwhelmed, and its not often that this happens to me.
+Tokyo was hard because I was alone and overwhelmed, and it’s not often that this happens to me.
 I didn’t go anywhere else during my 1 week in Japan, because I figured Tokyo would have enough for me to do, and it did.
-I remember getting on the train and heading to Narita Airport, and realizing I barely scratched the surface of Tokyo, and I don’t know if I’ll ever be able to see it all.
+I remember getting on the train and heading to Narita Airport and realizing I barely scratched the surface of Tokyo, and I don’t know if I’ll ever be able to see it all.
 I would like to go back to Tokyo at some point, and I’d definitely like to see more of Japan.

 Check Out Some More Posts About Tokyo on Take Me to the World